PaddlePaddle/PaddleClas/README_en.md

 **Recent updates**

 - 2021.06.29 Add Swin-transformer series model，Highest top1 acc on ImageNet1k dataset reaches 87.2%, training, evaluation and inference are all supported.
 Pretrained models can be downloaded [here](docs/en/models/models_intro_en.md).
 - 2021.06.16 PaddleClas release/2.2.
 Add metric learning and vector search modules.
 Add product recognition, animation character recognition, vehicle recognition and logo recognition.
-Added 24 pretrained models of LeViT, TNT, DLA, HarDNet, and RedNet, and the accuracy is roughly the same as that of the paper.
+Added 30 pretrained models of LeViT, Twins, TNT, DLA, HarDNet, and RedNet, and the accuracy is roughly the same as that of the paper.
 - [more](./docs/en/update_history_en.md)

 ## Features